mitexleo/fediroma/docs/docs/installation/docker_en.md

 ### Building the container

-The container provided is a thin wrapper around akkoma's dependencies, it does not contain the code itself.
+The container provided is a thin wrapper around Akkoma's dependencies, it does not contain the code itself.
 This is to allow for easy updates and debugging if required.